 Understand how social, environmental, sustainability and ethical considerations should affect engineering decisions.

 Plan and conduct a technical investigation into an engineering problem, and identify constraints including environmental and sustainability limitations, health and safety and risk assessment issues.

 Apply the appropriate engineering and mathematical tool, technique or model to analyse engineering systems, processes or components, and have the ability to assess the limitations of particular cases.

-Synthesise ideas from a broad range of sources, including those outside engineering and science, to generate innovative designs for systems, processes or components that fulfil new needs.
+Synthesise ideas from a broad range of sources, including those outside engineering, to generate innovative designs for systems, processes or components that fulfil new needs.

 Manage and adapt the design process and methodologies to accommodate a range of commercial, industrial, quality and environmental constraints, and be able to evaluate the outcomes.

-Use creativity to establish innovative solutions to engineering problems and ensure fitness for purpose.
+Use creativity to establish innovative solutions to engineering problems that fulfil new needs.